 3. Connectivity:-

 In a neural net, each layer is usually fully connected to the previous and next layer.
 But the brain doesn’t really have layers.
 It instead relies on a lot of pre-defined structure.
-Not all regions of the human brain are equally connected and the regions are specialized for certain purposes.
+Not all regions of the human brain are equally connected and the regions are specialized for certain purposes.4.
+Power Consumption:-

 The human brain is dramatically more energy-efficient than any existing artificial intelligence.
 The brain uses around 20 Watts, which is comparable to what a standard laptop uses today.
 But with that power, the brain handles a million times more neurons.